What Does Egg Donation Involve?

 The “Egg Harvest” Procedure

 A minor outpatient surgical procedure is performed to remove eggs from the ovaries for the in-vitro fertilization process.
-To perform an “egg harvest” the doctor uses the picture made by an ultrasound machine to guide a very special needle through your vagina and into the ovaries.
+To perform an “egg harvest” the doctor uses the picture made by an ultrasound machine to guide a special needle through the vagina and into the ovaries.
 Eggs are removed one at a time during the course of five to ten minutes.

 Why Choose Us?